nimar/bayesianlogic/_posts/2018-05-17-operational-experience-with-next-generation-automatic-association-software-net-visa.md

 ---

-The ongoing progress with the deployment of NET-VISA at the IDC was presented at the SSA 2018 meeting.
+The ongoing progress with the deployment of NET-VISA at the IDC was presented at the Seismological Society of America (SSA) 2018 meeting.

 [Presentation](LeBras_SSA_2018.pdf).